Lake Malawi: Tanzania–Malawi dispute

 The partition of the lake's surface area between Malawi and Tanzania is under dispute.
 Tanzania claims that the international border runs through the middle of the lake.
 On the other hand, Malawi claims the whole of the surface of this lake that is not in Mozambique, including the waters that are next to the shoreline of Tanzania.
-Both sides cite the Heligoland Treaty of 1890 between Great Britain and Germany concerning the border.
+Malawi currently administers these waters.
+Both sides cite the Heligoland Treaty of 1890 between the United Kingdom and Germany concerning the border.
 The wrangle in this dispute occurred when the British colonial government, just after they had captured Tanganyika from Germany, placed all of the waters of the lake under a single jurisdiction, that of the territory of Nyasaland, without a separate administration for the Tanganyikan portion of the surface.
 Later in colonial times, two jurisdictions were established.

 The dispute came to a head in 1967 when Tanzania officially protested to Malawi; however nothing was settled.
 Occasional flare-ups of conflict occurred during the 1990s and in the 21st century.
 In 2012, Malawi's oil exploration initiative brought the issue to the fore, with Tanzania demanding that exploration cease until the dispute was settled.